 Are Hollow Points Illegal?
 Understanding When & Where You Can Use HP Bullets

-Disclaimer: I am not an attorney.
-I am not qualified to give legal advice.
-No information presented by Ammo.com is intended to be construed as legal advice.
+Disclaimer: Ammo.com articles are neither written nor reviewed by attorneys.
+We are not qualified to provide legal advice.
+No information presented by this website is intended to be construed as legal advice.

 Are Hollow Points Illegal?

-No, hollow points are not illegal in most states in the United States.
-Countless civilians use them for self-defense, hunting, and target practice.
-The hollow point bullet is the primary choice for law enforcement officers (LEO) nationwide due to its increased stopping power and reduced risk of over-penetration.
+Countless civilians use HP ammo for self-defense, hunting, and target practice.
+The hollow point bullet is the primary choice for law enforcement officers (LEOs) nationwide due to its potential for increased stopping power and reduced risk of over-penetration.

 In Which States Are Hollow Points Illegal?

-As of this writing, there is only one state where hollow point projectiles are illegal: New Jersey.
-And it’s not completely outlawed in NJ- “‘According to the New Jersey State Police, it is legal to purchase and possess HP ammo, but you can only have it in your home, at a gun range, when hunting, or when ‘traveling to and from such places.’”
+At the time of writing, there is only one state where hollow point projectiles are restricted: New Jersey.
+They are not completely outlawed in NJ, however:According to the New Jersey State Police, it is legal to purchase and possess HP ammo, but you can only have it in your home, at a gun range, when hunting, or when traveling to and from such places.

-Hollow points are not specifically mentioned as illegal for combat.
-The Hague Convention of 1899 mentions “bullets which expand or flatten easily in the human body.”
-However, the U.S. did not agree to these terms and could still use HPs and soft point projectiles in war.
+No government explicitly bans HP ammo in warfare.
+The Hague Conventions of 1899 and 1907, which multiple countries have obliged to honor, place a moratorium on “bullets which expand or flatten easily in the human body.”
+The U.S. did not initially agree to these terms, and therefore allowed its military to continue using HP and soft point (SP) projectiles in war.

-In 1907, the U.S. ratified the second Hague Convention, in which it agreed not "to employ arms, projectiles, or material calculated to cause unnecessary suffering.”
-So, the American military refrained from using this type of ammunition and opted to use full metal jacket (FMJ) bullets for many years.
+The U.S. eventually would ratify multiple Hague Conventions, by which it agreed not "to employ arms, projectiles, or material calculated to cause unnecessary suffering.”
+As such, the American military has refrained from using several types of ammunition in favor of full metal jacket (FMJ) bullets for many years.

-Today, there are much more dangerous weapons (nuclear and chemical) that militaries are concerned about, so the use of HPs isn’t under as much scrutiny as it used to be.
+Several more dangerous weapons (nuclear and chemical) have been developed since the turn of the 20th century, so the use of HPs isn’t under as much scrutiny as it once was.

 Yes, hollow points are legal for concealed carry in most states.
-The state of New Jersey is the only state in the U.S. that restricts the use of HP projectiles for concealed carry.
-Gun owners will need to use FMJs for some shooting applications in NJ.
+New Jersey is the only state in the U.S. that restricts the use of HP projectiles for concealed carry.
+Gun owners there are obligated to use FMJs for certain applications.

-Hunters can use HPs in New Jersey if they provide a valid hunting license.
+Hunters can use HPs in New Jersey if they possess a valid hunting license.

 Illegal Bullet Types

-There are a few other unlawful types of bullets in various states, including Texas (which will surprise many).
-They are:
+Here are a few other unlawful types of bullets and ammunition in various states (including Texas which will surprise many):

 - Dragon’s Breath

-- Hollow point (JHP, hollow nose, dum-dum ammo)
+- Hollow point (aka HP, or hollow nose, dum-dum ammo)

-Armor-piercing rounds are designed for punching through body armor (worn by law enforcement agencies and the military), which many people believe no civilian needs.
+Armor-piercing rounds are designed for punching through the same body armor utilized by law enforcement agencies and the military, which many people believe no civilian needs.
 It does not provide any sporting benefit, as game animals do not wear armor.

-Bolo ammo is loaded with two or more projectiles connected by a wire.
-According to state law, it’s illegal in Florida and Illinois.
+Bolo ammo is loaded with two or more projectiles connected by wire.
+It’s illegal under Florida and Illinois state law.

-Dragon’s Breath is shotgun ammo that fires sparks or flames up to 100 feet.
+Dragon’s Breath is a brand of shotgun ammo that fires sparks or flames up to 100 feet.
 It’s illegal in Florida, Illinois, and Iowa.

 Flechette ammo is loaded with two or more dart-style or metal wire projectiles.
 It’s illegal in California, Florida, and Illinois.

-Hollow point ammo is loaded with a bullet that has a concave nose, which aids in expansion after entering the target and helps reduce the risk of over-penetration and striking innocent bystanders as collateral damage.
-At the time of writing, it is only illegal in New Jersey.
+Hollow point ammo is loaded with a bullet that has a concave nose, which aids in expansion after entering the target in order to (A) maximize damage to the target, and (B) mitigate the risk of over-penetration that could jeopardize innocent bystanders.
+At the time of writing, it is only restricted in New Jersey.

-Incendiary rounds explode on impact with the target and are unlawful in many states.
+Incendiary rounds fire projectiles that explode and/or combust on impact, and are unlawful in many states.

 Parting Shots: Are Hollow Points Illegal?

-Now that we know hollow points are not illegal in most states, you can confidently purchase them for home defense, target shooting, and hunting situations.
+Now that you know hollow points are not restricted in most states, you can confidently purchase them for home defense, target shooting, and hunting situations (unless you live in New Jersey).

-At Ammo.com, we have a large selection of HP bullets and other handgun ammunition at excellent prices in various calibers (45 ACP, 9mm Luger, 44 Mag, and 357 Magnum).
-Be sure to check out your favorite caliber today!
+At Ammo.com, we have a large selection of HP and other handgun ammunition at excellent prices, including 45 ACP, 9mm Luger, 44 Magnum, and 357 Magnum.
+Be sure to check out your favorite today!

 Gun Rights